UW-GDA/Oakland-Gentrification-Ed-Analysis/README.md

 While gentrification has provided a mixed bag of outcomes, the changes have been real.
-Students, teachers and administers have been forced to confront and grapple with low enrollment, budget cuts and a declining quality of education.
-While gentrification may bring money and resources into communities cities are rapidly changing but outdated and underfunded schools have not.
+Students, teachers and administrators have been forced to confront and grapple with low enrollment, budget cuts and a declining quality of education.
+While gentrification may bring money and resources into communities and change cities rapidly, schools have largely remained unchanged, outdated and underfunded.

 One of the major determinants of resource supply and demand is OUSD’s school choice policy.
 Students can theoretically apply to any school in the district, creating a fairly fluid network of choices within the district.
 This policy has been studied extensively and has been shown to create segregation across the district further exacerbating issues around funding and equity.